 "I can't tell if you're just the type of person who has a good time hanging out with everyone or you actually like me."

-That was a text message I got from a Dan from Tinder after two dates.
-He was smart, cute, funny and interesting, but it was only two dates, and I felt like I hardly knew him.
-Also, I was going on dates with two other people at the time and I wanted to continue seeing them, so I never went out with Dan again.
+That was a text message I got after two dates from a Dan I met on Tinder.
+He was smart, cute, and funny, but it was only two dates, and I felt like I hardly knew him.
+I was going on dates with two other people at the time and I wanted to continue seeing them, so Dan and I never went out again.

 "You don't seem very excited about Ben."